2020 Oxford County Register of Big Trees

 Invasive Forest Pest Outreach

 In 2016, Maine Soil & Water Conservation Districts received a grant from the Maine Department of Agriculture, Conservation and Forestry (DACF) to present programs for the Invasive Forest Pest Outreach Project – as well as displays at fairs and other events – in 12 priority counties: Androscoggin/Sagadahoc, Cumberland, Hancock, Kennebec, Knox/Lincoln, Franklin, Oxford, Somerset, Waldo and York.
-This year we have expanded that outreach to the entire state.
+The outreach has since been expanded to cover the entire state.

 The following activities are covered under the grant and are available to you.